 Currently the workflows use Quantum ESPRESSO [70] as the DFT engine underlying all simulations.
-However, similarly to the case of MuFinder and ASE (Sec.
-4.2), also AiiDA already provides support for tens of different DFT codes (see e.g. the online AiiDA plugin registry^{‡‡}), allowing the possibility for a wider variety of electronic structures codes to be supported in the future.
+However, similarly to the case of MuFinder and ASE (section 4.2), also AiiDA already provides support for tens of different DFT codes (see e.g. [83, 84], or the online AiiDA plugin registry14), allowing the possibility for a wider variety of electronic structures codes to be supported in the future.